Deadline to Enter—June 22, 2018

 Your entries must represent subject matter that follows the mission of Wild Ones.
 If the subject of your photo is an insect, be sure that the photo also includes a reasonable amount of emphasis on native plants or natural landscaping.

 Selection of Winners

-Winners will be notified by e-mail, no later than July 31 of each year, with a hard-copy mailing of the appropriate ribbon and/or any additional award to follow.
+- Winners will be notified by e-mail, no later than July 31 of the contest year, with a hard-copy mailing of the appropriate ribbon and/or any additional award to follow.